WaleAdio/SQL/README.md

-# SQL
-Documenting code relating to SQL
+Documenting code relating to MySQL